Minutes of Meeting Example, Sample, Elements, Types & Advantages or Importance of Meeting Minutes.

 For example, the group leader's name.

-Minutes of Meeting Advantages
+Importance of Meeting Minutes

 Firstly, the meeting minutes record the exact date, time, location, and meeting activities.
 It is one kind of formal evidence that narrates your whereabouts.
 Also, it keeps clear evidence of attendees who attended and didn't attend the meeting.

 Further, it elaborates on the agenda and discussion topics, who will take responsibility, and how to solve the problem or achieve goals.
-Usually, group discussion doesn’t have a long attention span.
-Also, members tend to be indulged in side-tracked.
+Usually, group discussion doesn't have a long attention span.
+Also, members tend to be indulged in sidetracked.
 So, minutes help to divert from side-tracked and facilitate keeping on track.

 Furthermore, minutes represent the list of action items, and adjourning time means when the meeting was dismissed.
 Typically, the action list indicates members' consciousness about performing respective duties on time properly.